West Coast of the United States: Transportation

 The Coast Starlight is the main interstate passenger railroad route provided by Amtrak along the coast.
 BNSF Railway and the Union Pacific Railroad own and operate railroads that connect cities on the coast.
-Interstate travel is also served by roads such as Interstate 5, the main high-speed north–south freeway along the West Coast.
+Interstate travel is also served by roads such as Interstate 5, the main high-speed north-south freeway along the West Coast.

 Interstate 5 follows the coast only as far north as Dana Point, California, before turning inland for much of its route.
 The main coastal scenic route throughout most of California is California State Route 1.
 From the end of SR 1 at Leggett, California, U.S. Route 101 serves as the main scenic route along the coast in far Northern California, Oregon, and Washington state.
 Sierra High Route is a popular trekking route.

 Several of the most important international airports in the United States are located along the West Coast, including Seattle–Tacoma International Airport, San Francisco International Airport, and Los Angeles International Airport.
 Seattle, San Francisco, and Los Angeles all connect numerous destinations around the Pacific Ocean to points throughout North America, and are often described as gateways to the Pacific Rim.

+The West Coast has several metropolitan areas that rank high among U.S. cities for their low impact on carbon emissions in transportation due to high adoption of electric vehicles, high use of mass transit, and low truck mileage.
+A 2024 analysis ranked San Jose, San Francisco, Los Angeles, Seattle, San Diego, and Portland among the top six metropolitan areas for low transportation emissions.